hsinaDitaM/the-opps/index.md

 By harnessing the power of APIs and aggregating data from multiple sources, we are committed to offering a comprehensive platform that caters to the diverse needs of football fans, fantasy sports enthusiasts, researchers, and anyone passionate about the statistical aspects of the NFL.

+This project consists of team members like Eli Gilmour, Khalid Farah, Matulla, and Caleb